SummerSlam (2006): Storylines

 The secondary feud on the Raw brand was between D-Generation X (DX) (Triple H and Shawn Michaels) and The McMahons (Vince McMahon and Shane McMahon).
 In December, Michaels interrupted Vince and told him that he should move on from the Montreal Incident.
 Vince responded by saying that he could screw Michaels like he did Bret Hart anytime he wanted.
 This led to a feud between Michaels and The McMahons which culminated in a No Holds Barred match at WrestleMania 22 between Michaels and Vince.
 Michaels won the match despite interference from The Spirit Squad and Shane.
 Vince claimed that Michaels' victory was a result of "divine intervention" and booked himself in a tag team match with Shane against Michaels and God at Backlash.
 The McMahons would win the match after interference from The Spirit Squad.
 Two weeks later, Michaels faced the Spirit Squad in a five on one handicap match and suffered a knee injury when the Spirit Squad crushed his knee with a steel chair.
 Triple H, who Vince recruited, was ordered to crush Michaels' skull with a sledgehammer.
 When Kenny, the leader of the Spirit Squad, took the sledgehammer away from Triple H and attempted to hit Michaels with it, Triple H stepped in front of Kenny who charged at Michaels but Triple H hit him with a spinebuster and attacked the Spirit Squad turning face for the first time since 2002.
 This led to Michaels and Triple H reforming DX for the first time since their teased reunion in 2002.
 DX defeated the Spirit Squad at Vengeance in a five on two handicap match.
 The next night on Raw, DX mocked the McMahons in one of their famous parodies and when The McMahons and the Spirit Squad came out to confront them they were covered with Manure.
 Three weeks later, Vince set up a tag team match between himself and Shane against DX at SummerSlam.

 The main feud on the SmackDown! brand was between King Booker and Batista over the World Heavyweight Championship.
 In January, Batista legitimately tore his triceps and was forced to vacate the World Heavyweight Championship.
 At No Way Out the following month, Batista cut a promo claiming that when he returned from injury, he would become World Heavyweight Champion once again.
 Batista made his in-ring return five months later, on the edition of July 15 of Saturday Night's Main Event XXXIII, in a six-man tag team match.
-At The Great American Bash, Booker defeated Rey Mysterio to win the World Heavyweight Championship, and Mr. Kennedy defeated Batista by disqualification.
+At The Great American Bash, King Booker defeated Rey Mysterio to win the World Heavyweight Championship, and Mr. Kennedy defeated Batista by disqualification.
 On the August 4 episode of SmackDown!, Batista defeated Kennedy and declined any congratulations until after he won back the World Heavyweight Championship.
-The following week, on SmackDown!, Batista thanked Booker for holding onto "his" title and told him he would be needing it back at SummerSlam.
+The following week, on SmackDown!, Batista thanked King Booker for holding onto "his" title and told him he would be needing it back at SummerSlam.